momo54/SPARQLLM/README.md

 * __SEGRAPH(keywords:strings,entity) :- named_graph__. named_graph contains the first page of results of a keyword search as a RDF graph.
 The entity is linked to URIs with the  <http://example.org/has_uri> predicate.

-* __LLMGRAPH(prompt, RDF entity):-named_graph__.Prompt ask the LLM to generate a graph where the roots of this graph is lined to RDF entity with a  <http://example.org/has_schema_type> predicate.
+* __LLMGRAPH(prompt, RDF entity):-named_graph__.Prompt ask the LLM to generate a graph where the roots of this graph is linked to RDF entity with a  <http://example.org/has_schema_type> predicate.

 # LLM Function

-For example, the query below
+the query below
 load a bibliographic KG and ask for each journal/conf the metrics of the journal.
 Journal metrics are obtained with LLM prompt in the BIND statement.